 The Nara and Heian Periods of Historical Japan

 Known as Miyabi (雅) in the Japanese original, the Age of Grace is the first accessible battleground in Toukiden Kiwami.
-A golden world basked in evening sunlight, with towering lotuses and abandoned vermillion structures, it is based on the classical Nara and Heian periods that lasted from AD 710 to 1185.
-Visually, this age is one of the most “immediately Japanese” battleground within the game.
+A golden world basked in evening sunlight, with towering lotuses and abandoned vermillion structures, the battleground is clearly inspired by the classical Nara and Heian periods that lasted from AD 710 to 1185.
+Visually, this age is also one of the most “immediately Japanese” battlegrounds within the game.

 In actual history, the Nara and Heian periods are considered the formative years of the long-lasting Japanese Empire.
 It was during these years that several grandiose capitals were established, the most famous of which being Heijō-kyō (Nara) and Heian-kyō (Kyoto).

-In the earlier years of the Heian period, the Heian court also successfully consolidated control over the Emishi people of Northern Honshu, a move that completed its domination of the largest island of the Japanese archipelago.
+During the early years of the Heian period, the Heian court also successfully consolidated control over the Emishi people of Northern Honshu, a move that completed its domination of the largest island of the Japanese archipelago.
 Lastly, many of Japan’s most cherished structures nowadays hail from these two periods.
-For example, the many distinctive temples and pagodas of Nara Prefecture.
+For example, the distinctive temples and pagodas of Nara Prefecture.

 (More information about Japanese historical periods here)